-- 5. Eligibility for treatment at Olin Health Center. - 6.
 Library privileges, intramural and recreative facilities privileges, and eligibility to join the Michigan State University Federal Credit Union.

-- Eligibility for student discounts on football, basketball, and/or hockey season tickets for themselves and their spouses. - Eligibility for free admission to other regularly scheduled MSU athletic events when presenting a valid student ID card. - Eligibility for student discounts on series tickets to professional performing arts events at the Wharton Center for Performing Arts, including one guest ticket at the student rate. - 10.
-Exemption from payment of the Social Security tax on the stipend.
+Eligibility for student discounts on football, basketball, and/or hockey season tickets for themselves and their spouses.

+Eligibility for free admission to other regularly scheduled Michigan State University athletic events when presenting a valid student ID card.

+Eligibility for student discounts on series tickets to professional performing arts events at the Wharton Center for Performing Arts and Institute for Arts and Culture, including one guest ticket at the student rate.

+Exemption from payment of the Social Security tax on the stipend if the student is enrolled for the minimum number or required credits.
 Stipends are subject to income taxes with few exceptions.
 The taxability of stipends is subject to review by the Internal Revenue Service.
-Please call the Payroll Office for more information (355-5010).
+Please call the Payroll Office for more information 1-517-355-5010.
 Please note that tax laws are subject to continuing revision and students should verify their tax liability each year.